 I hope to use the knowledge that I have gained in the last decade to reconnect to the dreams of the lost child that I was, and to find a home for myself among other transplants and lost and found people of the American Midwest, to build community with others like and unlike me.
 Through my work as a theater creator, film developer, activist and scholar, I aim to continue to deepen my understanding of the ways in which our social realities are constructed.
 I see theater and film as empowering mediums through which I can explore my questions, and also spaces I can help create in which to welcome others from across difference, ability, and identity.
 I am interested in exploring ways in which our cultural practices can be radically inclusive, learning from and expanding on the work of other artists.
 In a world that has never been safe for so many of us, I want to create better possible futures, current realities, and celebrations that broaden the scope of work that is considered by existing theatrical, film, and scholarly structures.
 I seek to explore work outside a Western lens, and outside the carefully constructed tradition of the American Theater - drawing on pre-colonial traditions, postcolonial re-imaginations, to re-create the theatrical paradigm, bringing forward stories, told in ways, that can bring joy, healing, and community development to theater makers and audiences alike.

-Currently I am pursuing a graduate degree at the University of Kansas.
+Currently I am PhD candidate at the University of Kansas.
 I am also open to work in the following areas: